awslabs/ec2-spot-workshops/content/ec2_spot_fleet_web_app/prerequisites.md

 {{% notice warning %}}
 This workshop has been designed to run in the AWS Region **us-east-1 (Virginia)**.
-Please make sure you are operating in
+Please make sure you are operating in this region.
 {{% /notice %}}